local-first-web/relay/README.md

 ## Server API

-> The following documentation might be of interest to anyone working on `@localfirst/relay-client`, or replacing it
+> The following documentation might be of interest to anyone working on the @localfirst/relay `Client`, or replacing it
 > with a new client.
 You don't need to know any of this to interact with this server if you're using the included client.

 This server has two WebSocket endpoints: `introduction` and `connection`.